Implementing accessibility skills: Color

 Why this matters

-However, lack of sufficient color contrast can affect users with low vision and certain types of color blindness, as well as users who are on a monitor with poor resolution or using a device outdoors in bright light.
+However, lack of sufficient color contrast can affect users with low vision and certain types of color blindness, as well as users on a monitor with poor resolution or using a device outdoors in bright light.
 For example, one out of every 12 men (and one out of every 200 women) has red-green color blindness, making the use of red and green together problematic.

 Accessible color palettes for UM System campuses

-You might find it convenient to simply choose colors that complement your campus colors.
+You might find it convenient to choose colors that complement your campus colors.
 Here are accessible color combinations for each of the UM System schools:

 Mizzou